awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Agent.md

 ![\[SQL Server Agent jobs are replicating\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQLAgentJob.png)

-You can use the following function to find the last time objects were synchronized\.
+You can use the following function to find the last time objects were synchronized in UTC time\.

 ```
 SELECT * from msdb.dbo.rds_fn_server_object_last_sync_time();
 ```

 For example, suppose that you modify a SQL Server Agent job at 01:00\.
 You expect the most recent synchronization time to be after 01:00, indicating that synchronization has taken place\.

+After synchronization, the values returned for `date_created` and `date_modified` on the secondary node are expected to match\.

 ![\[Last time server objects were synchronized was 01:21:23\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQLAgentJob_last_sync_time.png)